wesleycamargo/azure-docs.pt-br/articles/api-management/api-management-howto-mutual-certificates.md

 [Prerequisites]: #prerequisites
 [Upload a client certificate]: #step1
 [Delete a client certificate]: #step1a
-[Configurar uma API para usar um certificado mútuo para a autenticação de gateway]: #step2
+[Configurar uma API para usar um certificado do cliente para a autenticação de gateway]: #step2
 [Test the configuration by calling an operation in the Developer Portal]: #step3
 [Next steps]: #next-steps